Home

 The most frequent question about home school curriculum is, "What curriculum should I use?"

-This is a great question, except for the fact that it usually means, "What units of knowledge, skill and information should I be delivering to my child?"
+This is a great question, except when it really means, "What units of knowledge, skill and information should I be delivering to my child?"

-The misguided assumption that the particular "units" that are presented to children are the basic "elements" of elementary school or the "primary" lesson in primary school is wrong.
+That misguided assumption that the particular "units" that are presented to children are the basic "elements" of elementary school or the "primary" lesson in primary school leads to problems, the most widespread of which is the problem of fauxchievement.

 The three primary elements that form the most basic foundation upon which all schooling is built are: